-In the near future, a weary Logan cares for an ailing Professor X in a hide out on the Mexican border.
-But Logan's attempts to hide from the world and his legacy are up-ended when a young mutant arrives, being pursued by dark forces.
+In the near future, a weary Logan cares for an ailing Professor X, somewhere on the Mexican border.
+However, Logan's attempts to hide from the world, and his legacy, are upended when a young mutant arrives, pursued by dark forces.

 20 of 30 people found this review helpful.